UTEP-CS-1/website/staging_labs/10/spec.md

 ## Before you begin

+There is a worksheet to be completed during class today.
+Please submit it by the end of lab section.

 Download the starter code zip file, unzip it / extract all, and place the contents in cs1 under a new lab8 directory.
 Open it in Sublime.

 <a href="https://github.com/UTEP-CS-1/website/raw/main{{page.url|relative_url}}../lab10_starter.zip" class="btn btn-green">Download starter code</a>